LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-.. _Mathematics.ERK:
+.. _ARKODE.Mathematics.ERK:

-ERKStep -- Explicit Runge-Kutta methods
+ERKStep -- Explicit Runge--Kutta methods
 ===========================================

 The ERKStep time-stepping module in ARKODE is designed for IVP